mattyradiuk/Snake-2020/README.md

 A not so simple [Battlesnake AI](https://battlesnake.io) written in Javascript.

+BATTLESNAKE CANCELLED :( Don't expect to see anything new in here for a while

 To get started you'll need a working NodeJS development environment, and at least read the Heroku docs on [deploying a NodeJS app](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 If you haven't setup a NodeJS development environment before, read [how to get started with NodeJS](http://nodejs.org/documentation/tutorials/).
 You'll also need [npm](https://www.npmjs.com/) for easy JS dependency management.